learn-co-curriculum/dsc-accessing-data-with-pandas/README.md

-You can use a colon to select several columns.
+You can use a colon to select several rows.
 Note that you'll use a structure `.iloc[a:b]` where the row with index `a` will be included in the selection and the row with index `b` is excluded.

 ```python